-Senate Sub. for Sub. for HB 2170 authorizes the Board to adopt rules and regulations as necessary, by March 1, 2016, to implement the Freedom from Unsafe Restraint and Seclusion Act. (heard March 14, 2016)
+Senate Sub. for Sub. for HB 2170 authorizes the Board to adopt rules and regulations as necessary, by March 1, 2016, to implement the Freedom from Unsafe Restraint and Seclusion Act.
+(The corresponding rules and regulations were heard at the March 14, 2016, meeting.)